Freeze Protection for Solar Water Heaters

 - Insulate the PEX with the appropriate R-value of insulation based on your location.
 Wrap the insulation with a protective aluminum or PVC sheathing to protect is from UV radiation and to seal up air gaps.

 - Install a freeze protection valve.
-This valve is a mechanical device that opens at 35ºF and closes at 40ºF allowing water to flow through the piping to keep it from freezing.
+Options 1-4 will take care of 95% of our customers.
+In cases where freezing is a constant concern you might consider a freeze protection valve.
+A freeze protection valve is a mechanical device that opens at 35ºF and closes at 40ºF allowing water to flow through the piping to keep it from freezing.
 It is installed on the hot return pipe just before it goes into the conditions space and is plumbed to drain.
 It is an SRCC approved freeze protection device and works even when the power is out.

 This thorough freeze protection system leaves you with the simplicity of a passive system and the assurance that you have a redundant system that will not leave you susceptible to freezing in moderate climates.